kolek007/tradebot/README.md

 - Open IDEA, create new project from existing sources (choose tradebot/build.gradle file)

 ## Run
-To run tradebot you need to prepare config file with bot properties like in the following example
+To run tradebot you need to prepare config file (you can name it startup_config.json and put in project - it will be ignored by git) with bot properties like in the following example
 ```json
 {
   "broker": {